bpan-org/bpan/ReadMe.md

 This repository has 4 main branches:

-* master — General Information Only
+* master — General Information and Documentation Only
-* gh-pages — The bpan.org website
+* gh-pages — The bpan.org website (including the BPAN indexes
-* server — The webhook server code
+* server — The webhook server code (sinatra server)
-* index — The BPAN index files
-* client — The BPAN commandline client / installer
+* client — The BPAN commandline client / installer (written in Bash, of course)

 ## Architecture